Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

         pile_top_displacement=0.01,
     )

 5. Then the soils should be defined.
-In this case three types of soils materials will be defined.
+In this case three types of soil materials will be defined.
 To define a soil material the class :class:`~geolib.soils.Soil` should be initialised.
 For more information see the other :ref:`soil_tut`.